EU court to rule May 12 on Amazon, Engie appeals against tax orders

-TechnologyEU court to rule May 12 on Amazon, Engie appeals against tax orders

-Europe's second-highest court will rule on May 12 on Amazon.com Inc's (AMZN.O) appeal of an EU order to pay about 250 million euros ($300.5 million) in back taxes to Luxembourg.
+BRUSSELS (Reuters) - Europe’s second-highest court will rule on May 12 on Amazon.com Inc’s appeal of an EU order to pay about 250 million euros ($300.5 million) in back taxes to Luxembourg.

 The European Commission in its 2017 decision said the Grand Duchy spared the U.S. online retailer from paying taxes on almost three-quarters of its profits from EU operations by allowing it to channel profits to a holding company tax-free.